 MATLAB License Cost in 2026: What Engineering Teams Are Actually Paying

-MathWorks ended perpetual licenses in January 2026.
+MathWorks discontinued perpetual Home and Student licenses in January 2026 and pushes new buyers toward annual subscriptions.
 Here is what MATLAB actually costs per seat, per toolbox, and per team — and what switching to Python saves.

-This is the single biggest change to MATLAB pricing in the product's history, and it is driving the largest migration wave from MATLAB to Python that the engineering community has ever seen.
+The shift toward subscription pricing — combined with toolboxes billed separately, year after year — is driving the largest migration wave from MATLAB to Python the engineering community has seen.

 What MATLAB costs per seat

-A single engineer with MATLAB + Simulink + two toolboxes pays approximately $4,650/year.
+A single engineer on subscription with MATLAB + Simulink + two toolboxes pays approximately $5,100/year — recurring.
 That is before deployment licenses, shared server licenses, or any of the 90+ other toolboxes MathWorks sells.

 These are approximate prices as of early 2026.
-MathWorks adjusts pricing by region and volume.
+MathWorks adjusts pricing by region and volume and quotes most commercial pricing directly.
 Academic pricing is significantly lower but still recurring.

 What a team actually pays

-Here is the real math for common team sizes:
+Here is the real math for common team sizes, on annual subscriptions (~$860/seat for base MATLAB):

 What Python costs